-The BenQ Zowie XL2411P is a decent 24 inch, 1080p monitor with great gaming performance.
+The BenQ ZOWIE XL2411P is a 24 inch, 1080p monitor with great gaming performance.
 It has an excellent response time, delivering clear motion with only a short blur trail behind fast-moving objects.
 It has outstanding low input lag, but unfortunately, it doesn't support any of the variable refresh rate technologies, like AMD's FreeSync.
 This monitor has good peak brightness and good reflection handling, so glare shouldn't be an issue in a bright room.
 Unfortunately, it has terrible black uniformity, and like all TN monitors the image degrades when viewed at an angle.

-This is a decent monitor for office use.
+The BenQ XL2411P is a decent monitor for office use.
 It has great ergonomics, so it's easy to place it in an ideal viewing position.
 It also has good reflection handling and good peak brightness, so glare shouldn't be an issue in a bright room.
 Unfortunately, the image degrades when viewed at an angle, and the screen is too small and too low resolution to multitask comfortably.

-The Zowie XL2411P is a great monitor for gaming.
+The BenQ ZOWIE XL2411P is a great monitor for gaming.
 It has an excellent response time, resulting in clear motion with very little blur, and it has outstanding low input lag, for a responsive gaming experience.
 Unfortunately, it doesn't support any variable refresh rate technologies, and the 1080p resolution might disappoint some gamers.

-Decent monitor for multimedia.
+The BenQ XL2411P is a reasonable monitor for multimedia.
 It has outstanding low input lag, for a responsive experience, and good reflection handling.
 The 24 inch, 1080p screen might be too small for some people, though, and like all TN monitors the image degrades when viewed at an angle.

-This is an okay monitor for media creation.
+The BenQ ZOWIE XL2411P is an okay monitor for media creation.
 It has great ergonomics, so you can easily place it in an ideal viewing position or turn it to share your screen, but unfortunately, the image degrades at an angle.
 The low resolution, relatively small screen isn't great for multitasking.

 This monitor doesn't support HDR.